coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 Dodge, Expertise, Mobility, Spring Attack, Whirlwind Attack, War domain.

 **Benefit:** The deity can make an unlimited number of attacks of opportunity in one round.
-(The deity still can't make more than one attack of opportunity against a single opponent in a round.)
+(The deity still can’t make more than one attack of opportunity against a single opponent in a round.)
 As a full-round action, the deity may make one melee attack at its full base attack bonus against each opponent within reach.
 The deity does not